 Over time I have learned to use my familiar icons and metaphors to dare myself to encounter something new and unique to my life experience in this world.
 I aim as an artist to release inner emotional and psychological forces to a greater realm, one that is imaginary and mysterious and even more powerful.
 And physical of course, as it is a work of art.

 Through art I can make the invisible visible and I can actualize my experiences. anew and beyond.
 But I am not interested in the re-creation of my human experience per se.
 Rather I wish to use this powerful emotional energy as a catalyst that drives my creative process forward in the direction of something new.
 I aim as a creator to release inner emotional forces to a greater realm, one that is imaginary and mysterious and even more powerful.

 The final artwork is a push and pull between my lived human life and my experience as an artist with the materials and the reality of these materials as physical matters in actual space.
 Thus, my artwork begins in a literal place in my mind but ends far away from that place.
 The final outcome is usually a surprise for myself and often for others as well.

-For me the art studio is a place of magic and a place of transformation where what has been becomes what might have been or what might still be or a host of other possibilities.
-I enjoy being catapulted beyond what I know and I enjoy being transformed.
+I am interested in the transformative nature of art: the ability artmaking has to transcend human experience and creatively shape it anew.
+For me the art studio is a place of magic where ‘what has been’ can become ‘what might have been’ or ‘what might still be’ or other possibilities.
+Using artmaking I enjoy being catapulted beyond what I know and transformed.

-It is my hope that the viewer will also be able to sense, feel, or perceive the transformative movement that is at the heart of my artwork viscerally.
-It is my hope that the viewer will encounter the works in this way.
+It is my hope that upon encountering my work, the viewer will also be able to sense, feel, or perceive instinctually the transformative movement that is at the heart of my artwork.